mendix/RestServices/README.md

 # Sending and receiving files

+## Publishing operations that work with files
+It is possible to send or receive files using the RestServices module.
+To publish an operation that supports binary data you can define a microflow service which input or output argument (or both) inherits from a `System.FileDocument`.
+If the input parameter is a filedocument, it interprets requests with `Content-Type: multipart/form-data` correctly if there is one *part* that contains binary data.
+The other form data parameters can be picked up if a similarly named attribute is present in the type of the input argument.
+If the return type of a microflow service is a filedocument, the binary contents is streamed in raw format to the consumer, using `Content-Type: application/octet-stream`.

+## Consuming operations that work with files
+It is possible to send binary data using the `post` java action.
+If the `asFormData` parameter is set, the file is send using `Content-Type: multipart/form-data`, and other attributes of the filedocument are included as well as form parts.
+If `asFormData` is set to false, the contents of the filedocument is streamed raw in the request body to the publisher.
+Any other attributes in the filedocument are added as request parameters to the target url.

+If the consumed service responds with binary data, this is picked up properly by the generic `request` java action if the `optResponseData` parameter inherits from `System.FileDocument.`

 # Known Integrations

 We know that the RestSevices module has already been used successfully to integrate with the following services: